 CARE National Conference

-The CARE National Conference is the most influential advocacy event dedicated to ending global poverty and empowering women and girls worldwide, and this year was no different!
+The CARE National Conference is the most influential advocacy event dedicated to ending global poverty and empowering women and girls worldwide!

 This year more than 250 advocates secured meetings on Capitol Hill with senators and representatives to share why their leadership matters for protecting U.S. foreign assistance and safeguarding women and girls’ rights in emergencies.
 When we speak up, our elected officials listen and we help CARE eradicate poverty, fight injustice, and empower women around the world.